Think before you text!Always review text messages from your financial institution for legitimacy before

 account at time of approval.

-Participants may use the traditional Skip-a-Pay 6 times over the life of the loan.
+Participants may use Skip-a-Pay 6 times over the life of the loan.

 All accounts must be in good standing.